Administration

 - Islamic

-Students in Ancient Archaeology and East Asian will take a total of 15 courses.
+Students in Ancient Art and Archaeology and East Asian will take a total of 15 courses.
 All other students will normally take four full semesters of coursework totaling 12 courses.
 One-half of all courses must be at the 400 level or higher.
-If a graduate student chooses to take a 200- or 300-level course within the department, the course will be designated as a reading course (700 level).
+If a graduate student chooses to take a 200- or 300-level course within the department, the course will be designated as a reading course (700-level).
 If a student chooses to take a 200-level course outside of the department, the student must show that she or he is performing at the graduate level.
 Students are expected to take courses with each faculty member within their particular field of specialization.
 Students in all fields are required to take ART 500.
 In their first two years in the program, all graduate students, in all areas of study, are required to register and participate in the Graduate Seminar, ART 502 (a no-credit course).
 ART 502 meets on the mornings following talks given by speakers in the department's lecture series.
 These seminars will focus on topics and/or readings chosen by our invited lecturers.
 Attendance at both the lectures and the seminars is a requirement.
 Students are encouraged to consult with their advisers in selecting classes in other departments or at other institutions (see Graduate School Cooperative and Reciprocal Arrangements below).

 - Graduate students in the department must not take graduate seminars as pass/fail courses unless these seminars are offered only pass/fail (as is the case in the departments of history and Classics).